Fast Distributed Inference Serving for Large Language Models: Design

 \section{\sysname Design}

-In this section, we first describe the skip-join MLFQ scheduler to minimize JCT.
-Then we present the proactive KV cache management mechanism to handle the GPU memory capacity constraint.
-At last, we show how to apply these techniques to the distributed setting.
+In this section, we first introduce the skip-join MLFQ scheduler to minimize latency (\S\ref{subsec:mlfq}).
+Then, we present a proactive KV cache management mechanism designed to effectively ameliorate the GPU memory capacity constraint (\S\ref{subsec:kvcache}).
+Finally, we demonstrate how to apply these techniques to the distributed settings (\S\ref{subsec:design:distributed_support}).